runfinch/finch-daemon/README.md

 # finch-daemon

-The Finch Daemon project is a container runtime engine that enables users to seamelssly integrate their software which has programmatic dependencies on Docker RESTful APIs.
+The Finch Daemon project is a container runtime engine that enables users to seamlessly integrate their software which has programmatic dependencies on Docker RESTful APIs.
 This project currently implements the [Docker API Spec v1.43](https://docs.docker.com/engine/api/v1.43/).

 ## Onboarding & Development